Sherman5A/usw-interactive-systems-coursework/report/report.md

 of the biggest challenges encountered was addressing the inability to create a dynamic website.
 JavaScript was not in the brief's scope; thus it was not used at all in the project.
-However, JavaScript's addition would greatly expand the capabilities of the site, especially in mobile accessibility.
+However, JavaScript's addition would greatly expand the capabilities of the website, especially in mobile accessibility.
 For example, the large heading could be replaced by an expandable menu button, reducing visual clutter.
 One of the biggest difficulties was creating example content for the website; writing home page, and about us content in the correct tone